Christchurch Wastewater Treatment Plant: 2021 trickling filter fire

 On 1 November 2021, the plant's two trickling filters caught fire during building renovations.
 The roofs collapsed, leaving the biomass inside the filters exposed to the air.
 The buildings are 8 m tall and have a diameter of 55 m.

 According to Christchurch City Council "The trickling filters are a critical piece of the sewerage treatment process and the damage to them made the treatment process considerably less effective."

 It took until mid-May 2022 before contractors started to remove the rotten biomass from the filters, a job that is scheduled to take until September of that year.
 Depending on wind and other weather conditions, adjacent suburbs and sometimes much of the city is subjected to putrid smells, made up of predominately hydrogen sulfide.
 The trickling filters were emptied of the rotting biomass by 12 August 2022.

 According to Christchurch City Council "As a consequence [of the fire], Christchurch residents, particularly those downwind during the predominantly easterly winds, have experienced a significant increase in unpleasant odours.

 These smells initially came from the burnt trickling filters, but are now coming from the oxidation ponds."

 On the 17 December 2021, the Council staff created a plan to convert two of the plant’s four clarifier tanks (or secondary contact) into aeration tanks.
-The Council sayes that this will help decrease the bad smells and improve the quality of the wastewater being discharged.
+The Council says that this will help decrease the bad smells and improve the quality of the wastewater being discharged.